vicnetto/ds-python/README.md

-# py-learn
+# ai-learn
-Some annotations (in portuguese) about Data Science and Machine Learning.
+Annotations (in portuguese) about some AI subfields like Machine Learning and Data Science.